RCtv: Celebrating Indigenous Stories

 RCtv: Celebrating Indigenous Stories is focused on sharing Indigenous perspectives on the theme of anti-racism.

-This livestream features the exciting Indigenous-made thriller Night Raiders, nominated for 11 Canadian Screen Awards in 2022, including Best Picture.
+This recorded livestream features the exciting Indigenous-made thriller Night Raiders, nominated for 11 Canadian Screen Awards in 2022, including Best Picture.

 Complete with lesson plans, learners will use our online platform to participate in polls, Q&A, chat, discussion boards, and more.